SoloPHP/Inertia/README.md

 Asset versioning is supported through the `assetsVersion` parameter, helping with cache busting and ensuring clients always have the latest assets.

+### Type Safety

+- All classes are marked as `final` to prevent inheritance issues
+- Properties are marked as `readonly` for better immutability
+- Strict typing is enforced throughout the codebase

 ### HTTP Method Override

 The middleware automatically adjusts response status codes for specific HTTP methods:
 - Converts 302 responses to 303 for PUT, PATCH, and DELETE requests
 - Handles version mismatch redirects for GET requests

+### Dependency Injection

+The middleware now accepts the assets version directly, removing the container dependency for better flexibility and testing.

+## Requirements

+- PHP 8.1 or higher
+- PSR-7 HTTP message implementation
+- PSR-15 HTTP server-request handler implementation

 ## Contributing